 Keep your medicine in its original packaging until it is time to take it.
 If you take your medicine out of its original packaging it may not keep well.

-Keep your medicine in a cool dry place where the temperature will stay below 25°C.
+Keep your reconstituted liquid medicine in the refrigerator where the temperature will stay between 2 and 8°C. Keep the lid tightly closed.